Update 1 November – Job Support Scheme delayed

 All other aspects of the Job Support Scheme remain the same.

-The Government had previously announced an extension to the Job Support Scheme (JSS) due to commence on 1 November 2020.
+The Government had previously announced an extension to the Job Support Scheme (JSS).

 What is the Job Support Scheme extension?